HDFGroup/h5pyd/docs/high/file.rst

 In most cases HSDS will reject requests that don't provide some form of authentication.
 The HSDS username and password can be supplied by using the ``username`` and ``password`` arguments.
-In addition the desired HSDS endpoint can be specified using ``endpoint``.
+In addition the desired HSDS endpoint can be specified using the ``endpoint`` argument.
 For example:

 .. code-block::